fawzul-research/industrial-monitoring-system/README.md

 ### Project Overview

-This project is an **AI-powered Industrial Monitoring System** developed during my internship at Universiti Teknikal Malaysia Melaka.
+This project is an **AI-powered Industrial Monitoring System** that I developed during my internship at Universiti Teknikal Malaysia Melaka.
 It focuses on improving quality control and safety in factories by using computer vision.

 The system has two main functions: